semgrep/semgrep-docs/docs/semgrep-supply-chain/sbom.md

 You have successfully downloaded an SBOM.

-:::note Supply Chain scans on non-primary branches Typically, full scans are run only on default branches.
+:::note Supply Chain scans on non-primary branches Typically, full scans are run only on primary (default) branches.
 However, if your workflow differs and you run full scans on non-primary branches, this can create a mismatch between dependencies and vulnerabilities in the generated SBOM.
-To avoid the mismatch, ensure that the latest full scan runs on the default branch of the repository for which you want to generate an SBOM.
+To avoid the mismatch, ensure that the latest full scan runs on the primary branch of the repository for which you want to generate an SBOM.
 :::

 ## Semgrep-specific SBOM data fields